Low FODMAP Meal Replacements and Protein Shakes

 Unfortunately, many meal replacements and protein shakes contain high FODMAP ingredients making them unsafe for the Elimination phase.
 Many contain superfoods, herbal supplements, sweeteners, isolated fibers, digestive enzymes, and probiotics which have unknown FODMAP content and have not been tested by the Monash University.

 As a RDN I often help my patients decipher food labels to determine if a product is FODMAP appropriate using my best clinical judgment since few protein shakes and meal replacements are low FODMAP certified.
-For example, beet powder; beets are considered excessive in fructans and galactans in serving sizes greater than 41grams or 2 slices.
+For example, you might come across beet powder.

 So what should we be looking for when we are looking for protein shakes or meal replacement shakes?